starthacking/starthacking.github.io/CONTRIBUTING.md

 ### Building

-To build and run StartHacking.org on your own computer, run the following inside the `starthacking.github.io` folder:
+To build and run StartHacking.org on your own computer, first [install Ruby][ruby], then [bundler][bundler], then run the following inside the `starthacking.github.io` folder:

 Run `bundle install` to fetch and install dependencies.